An Antipodean travel company serving World Travellers since 1983

 Dacian Fortresses of the Orastie Mountains, the ancient military and religious complexes built by the former Dacian peoples

-Wooden Churches of Maramureş, which stand as striking examples of the region’s distinctive local religious architecture.
+The extensive Wooden Church collection of Maramures, stands as striking examples of the region’s distinctive local religious architecture as well as the painted monasteries.

 Festivals & Events